Brookmans Park transmitting station

 The Brookmans Park transmitting station is a facility for medium wave (MW) broadcasting at Brookmans Park, Hertfordshire, north of London.
 The station was built in the 1920s by the BBC as the first of a network of regional dual ("twin wave" was the term then used) transmitter stations, replacing the city-based ones used previously, and this was to cover the Home Counties, London and South East.
-The station is now owned by Arqiva and transmits BBC Radio 5 Live, talkSPORT, Absolute Radio and Lyca Radio.
+The station is now owned by Arqiva and transmits BBC Radio 5 Live, talkSPORT and Lyca Radio.
 Other medium wave broadcasts for London come from the Saffron Green transmitting station, built by the Independent Broadcasting Authority and also in Hertfordshire.

 History

 The first station, on 842 kHz, (356 m) 50 kW, went into service in on 21 October 1929, the second on 1148 kHz, (261 m) initially 30 kW, followed on 9 March 1930.

 The original antenna configuration for the station was two T-antennas hung from four 200 ft towers, one T-antenna to the north of the station and the other to the south of the station.

 Shortly after the commencement of transmissions, the channels were identified by a name denoting its function.
 The BBC National Programme was carried on 842 kHz, and the "Regional" service on 1148 kHz.

 The transmitting station itself featured the latest transmitters from the Marconi Company.
 No public electricity supply was available so large generators were installed and an extensive support staff was recruited and trained by the BBC.

+Making use of the two stations at the same location, Brookmans Park was used for experimental television broadcasts, providing for the first time in Britain both vision and sound.
+Between 30 March 1930 and July 1932, television using the 30-line Baird mechanical television system, complete with a separate synchronized sound channel, was broadcast following the end of scheduled radio programmes.
+In December 1930, half hour long television broadcasts took place in the late morning and on some days also late at night, from Monday to Friday inclusive.

 In 1939, a 91.4 m mast was built on the south side of the station, which along with the existing south T-antenna made a directional array pointing towards central London.
 This antenna configuration would be used after the war for the BBC Light Programme.